steven-aj/steven-aj.github.io/src/content/singles/prevent-eye-strain-with-softer-transitions.md

 ## Final Words

 I'll admit - this post probably could've been reduced to just the CSS examples, but I've tagged it as a `rant` for a reason.
-I find it interesting (*and somewhat frustrating*) that the purpose of accessibility is to respect our biological differences, while *in practice*, it doesn't always seem to respect our similarities.
+I find it interesting (*and honestly frustrating*) that the purpose of accessibility is to respect our biological differences, while *in practice*, it fails to pay homage to our biological similarities.